dnvriend/scalacheck-test/README.md

 * Support for custom data generators (but a lot of generators come out of the box)
 * Collection of statistical information about the input data

+## Benefits
-## Benefits compared to traditional unit testing:
+Compared to traditional unit testing frameworks, ScalaCheck has the following benefits:

 * Automatic generation of data allows developers to focus on defining the purpose of the actual test case, rather than spending time and energy looking for corner cases by themselves

-Property-based tests provide a lot more testing for a lot less code than assertion-based tests
+* Property-based tests provide a lot more testing for a lot less code than assertion-based tests

-Can help in scenarios where whole classes of test cases have to be tested and it is not feasible to write tests for all distinct test scenarios
+* Can help in scenarios where whole classes of test cases have to be tested and it is not feasible to write tests for all distinct test scenarios

 ## Limitations
 ScalaCheck runs a whole lot of test cases so it is better not to use it on functions that have side effects like